Ramuneid/1.2-Support-in-Lithuania/README.md

 - **Number of supporters** using `SUM()`
 - **Number of recipients** using `DISTINCTCOUNT()`
 - **Average support per supporter** using `DIVIDE()`
-- Descriptive statistics including **average, median, minimum, maximum and mode**
+- Descriptive statistics including **average, median, minimum, maximum, and mode**

 More complex measures are built on these base measures rather than repeatedly recalculating the same logic.
-This **measure branching** approach improves readability, consistency and maintainability.
+This **measure branching** approach improves readability, consistency, and maintainability.

 #### Share-of-Total Calculations

-Percentage measures compare individual recipients and recipient groups with the relevant total, including:
+Percentage measures compare individual recipients and recipient groups with the relevant total.

+These include:

-- recipient share of total support
+- Recipient share of total support
-- municipality share
+- Municipality share
-- support share by recipient age group
+- Support share by recipient age group
-- support share by municipality group
+- Support share by municipality group
-- support share by manager gender
+- Support share by manager gender
-- recipient-count share across the same categories
+- Recipient-count share across the same categories

-`CALCULATE()` together with `ALL()`, `ALLSELECTED()` and `REMOVEFILTERS()` is used to deliberately control filter context.
+`CALCULATE()` together with `ALL()`, `ALLSELECTED()`, and `REMOVEFILTERS()` is used to deliberately control filter context.

 For example, category filters can be removed from the denominator while retaining other active report filters.
 This allows measures to respond dynamically to report selections while still calculating the appropriate comparison total.